numaproj/numaflow/docs/specs/autoscaling.md

 ## Numaflow Autoscaling

-The out of box Numaflow autoscaling strategy is implemented according to different type of vertices.
+The out of box Numaflow autoscaling is done by a `scaling` component running in the controller manager, you can find the source code [here](https://github.com/numaproj/numaflow/tree/main/controllers/vertex/scaling).
+The autoscaling strategy is implemented according to different type of vertices.

 ## Source Vertices